pivotal-cf/om/docs/update-ssl-certificate/README.md

 # `om update-ssl-certificate`

 ***DEPRECATED*** This authenticated command updates the SSL Certificate on the Ops Manager with the given cert and key.
-Use configure-opsman instead
+Use configure-opsman instead.

 ## Command Usage
 ```

 ***DEPRECATED*** This authenticated command updates the SSL Certificate on the Ops Manager with the given cert and key.
-Use configure-opsman instead
+Use configure-opsman instead.

 Usage:
   om [options] update-ssl-certificate [<args>]